 assert(!(n + 1), "null + 1 is still null");

-Mitigation: Use `long` when you need the full 32-bit range, or declare struct fields as `not null` to reclaim the sentinel value.
+Mitigation: Use long when you need the full 32-bit integer range, or declare struct fields as not null so that reserved value can be used as data.

 Integer overflow wraps silently

 32-bit integers wrap when they exceed roughly 2 billion.
 There is no runtime overflow check and no exception.
 The result is a small or negative number and the program continues as if nothing happened.
-The following would wrap silently in a release build: big = 2000000000; big + big → negative number Mitigation: Use `long` (64-bit) when multiplying or summing large values: `big as long + big as long` avoids the wrap.
+The following would wrap silently in a release build: big = 2000000000; big + big → negative number Mitigation: Use long (64-bit) when multiplying or summing large values: big as long + big as long avoids the wrap.
+Design: a future --debug flag will turn silent overflow into a logged WARN with file:line context so overflows are visible during development without affecting release performance.

 big = 2000000000;